BaristaLabs/skinny-html2pdf/README.md

  - TODO: Tree Trimming tools (seems to be broken in current Alpine)
  - TODO: https://github.com/docker-slim/docker-slim

 Image size without Chrome: 150mb.
-With Chrome: 600mb.
-(Of course, Chrome is required, this metric is just to illustrate the base vs base + chrome image size)
+With Chrome: 600mb (232mb compressed) (Of course, Chrome is required, this metric is just to illustrate the base vs base + chrome image size)

 Erm, so uh, while this started out as skinny html2pdf, the size with Chrome and its dependencies makes things a tad pudgy 'round the middle; Grande, if you will.
 Still, not bad for an entire OS + .Net Core + Chrome.